 - slippage: the fundoplication surrounds the stomach with retraction of the gastroesophageal junction to the chest; it is manifested as recurrent gastroesophageal reflux

-- disruption: the most common complications and occurred when the fundal sutures slipped; it is manifested by recurrence of reflux symptoms
+- disruption: the most common complications and occurred when the fundal sutures slipped; it is manifested by the recurrence of reflux symptoms

 - twisted fundoplication and gastric volvulus: rare and urgent complication